petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 When persistence is enabled, the application performs eager validation on startup before accepting any traffic:

-- Every handler registered with a `handlerName` must have its event type present in `EventNameRegistry`
+- Every handler registered with a `handlerName` must have its event type present in `EventRegistry`
-- Every event type in `EventNameRegistry` should have at least one handler with a `handlerName` registered — events of that type will be written to the store but never claimed
+- Every event type in `EventRegistry` should have at least one handler with a `handlerName` registered — events of that type will be written to the store but never claimed

 By default, both rules emit warnings via the configured logger.
 Applications that want stricter enforcement can opt in to throwing on validation errors by passing `throwOnValidationErrors: true` to `UsePersistentEventBroker`.

-Publishing an event whose type is not in `EventNameRegistry` is handled the same way as the in-memory broker handles events with no registered handlers: a warning is logged and the event is silently skipped.
+Publishing an event whose type is not in `EventRegistry` is handled the same way as the in-memory broker handles events with no registered handlers: a warning is logged and the event is silently skipped.
 This matches the in-memory broker's behavior, preserving the seamless switch between in-memory and persistent modes.
 The warning respects the `DisableMissingHandlerWarningLog` setting.

 **Why:** Surfacing misconfiguration at startup rather than at first publish means problems are discovered immediately and deterministically, not buried in a rarely-exercised code path.
 Defaulting to warnings keeps the library non-breaking for development and gradual migration scenarios, while the opt-in throw gives production deployments a strict fail-fast guarantee.
 The publish-time behavior mirrors the in-memory broker to maintain consistent fire-and-forget semantics regardless of the persistence mode — code that works with the in-memory broker must not break when switching to persistence.